cberner/redb/docs/design.md

   During the recovery process, the region tracker and regional allocator states -- described below -- are reconstructed by walking the btree from all active roots.

-`checksum type` is an enum indicating whether checksums are used.
-It is `1` if checksums are disabled, and `2` if 128bit XXH3 checksums are used.
-When checksums are enabled, the 1-phase commit strategy is used.

 `super-header pages` is the length of the super-header in pages

 `page size` is the size of a redb page in bytes